 |Qualify for Marriage Tax Allowance?||Yes||Yes|

-The spouse who has an unused amount of personal allowance can transfer 10% of their personal allowance to their partner, which for 2020/21 is 10% of £12,500 = £1,250.
-By transferring £1,250, the higher earner will benefit from having a higher personal allowance and will pay less tax as a result.
+The spouse who has an unused amount of personal allowance can transfer some of their personal allowance to their partner.
+The amount for 2021/22 is £1,260 and once passed tp the higher earner, they will benefit from having a higher personal allowance and will pay less tax as a result.

 Our example above shows how marriage tax allowance can work when one partner is not working, however, it is important to consider how marriage tax allowance works when both partners are working.

 By passing some of their personal allowance to their partner, the lower earner's personal tax allowance will be lowered as a result, meaning they will be taxed if they go on to earn more than £11,310 in a tax year.
 So, while a family may be financially better off overall, applying for Marriage Tax Allowance could result in the lower earner being worse off; a consideration for families that handle their finances separately.
 Below we give an example to show how this works.

 Example: Total tax payable prior to claiming Marriage Tax Allowance

 Example: Total tax payable after claiming Marriage Tax Allowance